Management Assistance Grants

 Approved grant recipients seeking to hire outside consultation will use the following process:

-- The Forbes Funds encourages applicants to obtain at least two bids for the project and to work with The Forbes Funds to confirm expected outcomes, design, and cost.
+- The Forbes Funds requires applicants to obtain at least three bids for the project and to work with The Forbes Funds to confirm expected outcomes, design, and cost.
 Our Consultant Directory and staff can help direct you to the consultants that may be a match.

 - Once the contract with the consultant(s) has been fully executed, an initial kick-off meeting will be held with the applicant's Board Chair, Executive Director, other relevant staff, The Forbes Funds staff, and the consultant(s).
 The purpose of this meeting is to ensure that there is a clear and shared understanding of the goal, process, timeline, and deliverable(s).